zchee/golang-wiki/DevExpWG.md

 ## Roles

 The group has a variety of roles with specific responsibilities.
+Although it is not a hard requirement, all contributors are expected to have background and technical expertise in one or more of these fields: API design, developer tooling, readability, programming language design and education, and technical writing.

 ### Leads
 * All responsibilities of members